Saturday, June 28, 2025

 6. Non-lawyer ownership in law firms

 Although the new rules copy the Model Rules' ban on sharing fees with non-lawyers, they allow for non lawyers to invest in and, thus, partially "own" shares in law firms as long as that ownershhip does not exceed 49%.
 At least one Justice of the Supreme Court dissented on this point and another expressed serious reservations about it.
+I might expand on this topic in a separate post, but for a short comment on the new rule (in English), go to LawSites.

-8. The new rules do not fix the problems with Model Rule 8.4(g)
+7. The new rules do not fix the problems with Model Rule 8.4(g)

-9. Missed opportunities
+8. Missed opportunities

-10. The rules finally clarify issues related to lawyer advertising
+9. The rules finally clarify issues related to lawyer advertising